nmlgc/ReC98/CONTRIBUTING.md

     it's also easier to see when an editor didn't recognize the encoding, which keeps the annoyance from accidentally destroyed files to a minimum.

-* Use `_asm` as the keyword for inline assembly.
-This variation has the biggest compiler support, which will ease potential future ports to other x86
+* Use `_asm` as the keyword for decently sane or temporary inline assembly.
-  systems:
+  This variation has the biggest compiler support, which will ease potential future ports to other x86 systems:

    | Compiler support                  | `asm` |  `_asm` | `__asm` |
    |-----------------------------------|-------|---------|---------|